Furray History, Family Crest & Coats of Arms

-occupation was similar to that of the English blacksmith, however, the ferrier also fashioned the leather pieces of the harness.
+Furray is an ancient Strathclyde-Briton name for a person who worked as a person who equipped horses.
+The ferrier was involved in the equipping of horses, from harness to shoes.
+This occupation was similar to that of the English blacksmith, however, the ferrier also fashioned the leather pieces of the harness.
 This occupation was extremely important in the Middle Ages, as horses were the primary mode of transportation.
 Furray is therefore, an occupational surname, which belongs to the category of hereditary surnames.
 Occupational surnames were derived from the primary activity of the bearer.
 In the Middle Ages, people did not generally live off of the fruits of their labor in a particular job.
 Rather, they performed a specialized task, as well as farming, for subsistence.
 Other occupational names were derived from an object associated with a particular activity.

 Early Origins of the Furray family

-Forfarshire part of the Tayside region of North Eastern Scotland, and present day Council Area of Angus, where they held a family seat from early times.
+The surname Furray was first found in Forfarshire part of the Tayside region of North Eastern Scotland, and present day Council Area of Angus, where they held a family seat from early times.

 Early History of the Furray family